| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

-Implements biplot (2d and 3d) and diagnostic tools of the quality of the reduction.
+Provides 2D and 3D biplot methods and diagnostic tools to evaluate the quality of dimensionality reduction.

 Faria, J. C.